mike-u/EditChromeThemes/README.md

 # How to edit Chrome Themes

 ## Introduction
 This is a guide to help you edit your existing Chrome themes to change the default text colors and background images on New Tab page.
-It is fairly simple to do, and should take around **15 minutes**.
+It is fairly simple to do, and should take around **15 minutes, more or less**.

 ## Getting started
 You will need to have [Google Chrome](https://www.google.com/chrome/browser/desktop/) installed on your computer as well as some text editor.
 I like [Sublime Text](http://www.sublimetext.com/2) but feel free to use any editor you like better.